alpine9000/squirt/README.md

 # squirt - Transfer files from modern computers to Amiga via TCP/IP

-Push files quickly from a modern computer to an Amiga. `squirtd` is designed to be super small, use hardly any ram and super fast.
+Push files quickly from a modern computer to an Amiga. `squirtd` is designed to be super small, use hardly any ram and transfer files as fast as possible.
+The Amiga `squirtd` executable is about `3.5Kb`.

 :radioactive::warning::no_entry: Please don't run `squirtd` on any computer that is connected to the open internet!!! :no_entry::warning::radioactive: